 When a Hard drive boots up, it requires to access firmware on its platters and controller immediately.
 But if the hard drive does not have any access to its firmware due to any reason like platter damage and electronic failure etc. then it cannot boot.
 The problem usually occurs when the firmware code is disrupted.
 This means it does not have a proper interaction between the hard drive and the PC.

-Signs of Hard Drive Failure
+What are the Signs of Hard Drive Failure?

 1. Blue Screen of Death